How to Delete All Unread Emails in Outlook

 The Final Word

 As you can see, Outlook comes with multiple native mass deletion options.
-There are some 3rd party solutions besides, but there’s really no use for them when it comes to deleting emails in bulk.
+There are also some 3rd party solutions, but there’s really no use for them when it comes to deleting emails in bulk.
 That said, they do offer a variety of other options for managing emails, so if you need such a solution, you can find the best rated ones online.

 When it comes to getting rid of your unread emails, the features offered in Outlook are more than capable enough.
 Don’t you think?